Tag: Toronto

 Nashville warbler sitting on a water fountain in Toronto, Ontario, Canada

-Of the various Warblers frequenting our backyard one spring, it was the Pine Warblers and this Nashville Warbler (Oreothlypis ruficapilla) that made the longest stays.
+Of the various Warblers frequenting our backyard one spring, it was the Pine Warblers and this Nashville Warbler that made the longest stays.
 We experienced long periods without rain that spring so the water fountain on our property was a real attraction for a lot of migrating birds.
 Read more

-Wild Coneflowers growing at Lower Reesor Pond
+Wild Coneflowers Growing At Lower Reesor Pond

 coneflowers at lower reesor pond - toronto 7

-Bob and I paid a visit one spring to the Lower Reesor Pond in north Toronto, Ontario, and had purposely allotted a large chunk of time in order that we might pay some well deserved attention to that special habitat.
-Through reports provided by other visitors, we learned that some less common wildflowers and plants have gained foothold in the area surrounding the pond, and sure enough, we uncovered several groupings of Wild Coneflowers.
+Bob and I paid a visit one spring to the Lower Reesor Pond in North Toronto, Ontario, Canada, and had allotted a large chunk of time in order that we might pay some well-deserved attention to the wildflowers and plants that had gained a foothold in the area surrounding the pond, which included several groupings of wild coneflowers.
 Read more

 Palm Warbler At Ashbridge’s Bay Park